ToolsForHumans/zag/doc/source/user/notifications.rst

 Listeners
 =========

-TaskFlow comes with a set of predefined listeners -- helper classes that can be used to do various actions on flow and/or tasks transitions.
+Zag comes with a set of predefined listeners -- helper classes that can be used to do various actions on flow and/or tasks transitions.
 You can also create your own listeners easily, which may be more convenient than using raw callbacks for some use cases.

-For example, this is how you can use :py:class:`~taskflow.listeners.printing.PrintingListener`:
+For example, this is how you can use :py:class:`~zag.listeners.printing.PrintingListener`:

 .. doctest::

-   >>> from taskflow.listeners import printing
+   >>> from zag.listeners import printing
    >>> class CatTalk(task.Task):
    ...   def execute(self, meow):
    ...     print(meow)